Psychedelic Integration Therapy

-The Psychedelic Integration Services I Offer
+The Psychedelic-Assisted Therapy Services I Offer

 The psychedelic integration services that I provide are for adults experiencing treatment-resistant depression, anxiety, or PTSD.
-Psychedelic integration therapy is available for those taking psychedelics by themself, such as microdosing psilocybin or receiving ketamine treatment where integration services aren’t offered.
+Psychedelic integration therapy is available for those taking psychedelics by themself, such as microdosing psilocybin or receiving ketamine treatment, where integration services aren’t offered.
 These sessions can be billed to your insurance if I am in-network with them.

 Ketamine Preparation Sessions

-Incorporating Music Into the Psychedelic Integration Work
+Psychedelic Integration Work

 Of course, music doesn’t need to be incorporated into the work either.
 I can still support you in making meaning and integrating your experience.